gg3595866-hue/Go/replit.md

 ## Overview

-A real-time football fixtures tracking application that displays live scores, match schedules, and betting odds from leagues worldwide.
-The app scrapes data from sportstats365.com and presents it in a clean, dark-themed interface optimized for quick scanning and data comprehension.
+A real-time football fixtures tracking application displaying live scores, match schedules, and betting odds from global leagues.
+It scrapes data from sportstats365.com and presents it in a dark-themed, responsive interface.
+The app incorporates a sophisticated machine learning system for predicting match outcomes based on dynamically updated team ratings and Poisson distribution modeling.

-**Core Functionality:**
-- Browse football fixtures by date with intuitive date navigation
-- View matches grouped by competition or time range
-- Display live scores, team logos, and betting odds
-- Responsive design with dark mode optimization

-**Tech Stack:**
-- Frontend: React + TypeScript with Vite
-- Backend: Express.js + Node.js
-- Styling: Tailwind CSS + shadcn/ui components
-- Data: Web scraping with Cheerio and Axios
-- State Management: TanStack Query (React Query)
-- Routing: Wouter (lightweight React router)

 ## User Preferences